rdeneau/formation-fsharp/en/fsharp-training-02-functions.md

 ---

-# Function Organisation
+# Function organisation

 3 ways to organize functions = 3 places to declare them:

 - *Module*  📍
 - *Nested* : function declared inside a value / function
   - 💡 Encapsulating helpers used only locally
-  - ☝ Parent function parameters accessible to *nested* function
+  - ☝ Parent function parameters are accessible to the *nested* function
 - *Method* : type member *(next slide)*

 ---

 # Methods

-- Defined with keyword `member` rather than `let`.
+- Defined with keyword `member` rather than `let`
 - Choice of *self-identifier*: `this`, `self`, `me`, `_`...
 - Choice of parameters:
   - Tuplified: OOP style